 Alexandria Police Department Congratulates Crisis Intervention Team Graduates

-On Friday, September 21, six Alexandria Police Department employees graduated from the Crisis Intervention Team’s 9th training academy.
-A graduation ceremony was held on Friday at 2:30 P.M. at Police Department Headquarters.
+On Friday, February 8, the Alexandria Police Department hosted a graduation ceremony for participants in the Crisis Intervention Team’s 12th training academy.
+The ceremony was held on Friday at 3:00 P.M. at Police Department Headquarters.

 The Alexandria Police Department and Sheriff’s Office developed the Crisis Intervention Team (CIT) through a partnership with the Department of Mental Health.
 A Crisis Intervention Team is comprised of highly skilled and specially trained police officers who function as part of the regular police patrol.
 Through their training, these officers receive 40 hours of specialized training in the recognition of psychiatric disorders, suicide intervention, substance abuse issues, verbal de-escalation techniques, the role of the family in the care of a person with mental illness, and legal training in mental health and substance abuse issues.
 In addition to classroom instruction, officers-in-training also participate in role playing exercises based on real-life scenarios and spend an entire day visiting mental health and substance abuse inpatient and outpatient treatment facilities where they have the opportunity to engage in one-on-one dialogue with mental health consumers, and learn about resources available to help people in crisis.